 1. How does BlephEx® work?

-Answer: Blepharitis and Dry Eye Disease is caused by a low-grade, chronic inflammation of the eyelids, that gets worse throughout a patients lifetime, damaging the glands that produce normal tears and eventually leading to blepharitis and dry eye disease.
+Answer: Blepharitis and Dry Eye is caused by a low-grade, chronic inflammation of the eyelids, that gets worse throughout a patients lifetime.

 2. Where can I get a BlephEx® procedure performed?

 Answer: BlephEx® is performed in doctors offices all over the world.
 On our website go to our DOCTOR LOCATOR MAP (make this an active link) to find a practice near you who performs the cleaning procedure.
 Enter your zip code or use the + (plus) button to simply zoom in to your area.